ethan-chang-nmc/basic_lif_neuron/README.md

 Ethan Chang <br/>
 etchang949@gmail.com

 This code was made for NSCI 247 - Computational Neuroscience.
 Its meant to simulate a leaky integrate and fire neruon.
-Parameter must be changed within the file (no user prompt).
+Parameters must be changed within the file (no user prompt).